mojtaba06/vitest/docs/config/index.md

 - **Type:** `(string | RegExp)[]`
 - **Default:** `[]`

 Vite will process inlined modules.
-This could be helpful to handle packages that ship `.js` in ESM format (that Node can't handle).
+This could be helpful to handle packages that ship `.js` in ESM format (that Node can't handle)

 #### deps.fallbackCJS